neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 ],
 ```

 Insertions are always operated inside of gaps.
-They appear in the form `[ [gap-beg, gap-offset], "seq"]`.
-The `gap-beg` indicates the beginning position of the gap, and `gap-offset` indicate how far from the beginning of this gap the insertion should be added.
+They appear in the form `[ [gap-beg, gap-offset], "seq"]`. `gap-beg` indicates the beginning position of the gap, and `gap-offset` indicates how far from the beginning of this gap the insertion starts.
 Finally `seq` is the nucleotide sequence to be inserted.

 ```json
 "delete" : [